-There is a growing movement to stay with this vulnerability, both with ourselves and with our students.
+There is a growing movement to stay with this vulnerability, both with ourselves and with our middle school and high school students.
 The Teach Living Poets movement invites us and our students to sit in the thrill of new poems in order to discover what they reveal about our lives.

 Before we get to the poetry you might teach, let’s consider what contemporary poetry offers that classical poetry doesn’t.
 Contemporary poetry can serve our students in several ways:

 I invite you to wander this world of living poets with me.
 Consider including the following poems in your language arts curriculum to echo, evolve, or explode the ideas of your classroom online or in person.

 Our values, views, and experiences are shaped by the ways our gender, race, class, location, and many other aspects of our identities interact with the world.
 Living poets assert these interactions without apology, inviting students to affirm the ways that their multilayered identities influence their experiences.
 Consider the following contemporary poems for your middle or high school classroom:

 The living poet’s workbench of tools has expanded from pen and paper to a broad collection of microphones, keyboards, social media apps, and animations.
 Their work draws upon the same literacies that students hone each day, allowing students to analyze how tools such as artwork, audio, or the time limits of TikTok videos mediate the meaning of a poet’s words.

 Today’s poems embrace the joys and confusions of our hobbies, our favorite subjects, and our wobbly journeys with technology.
 They invite our students to do the same—that is, to observe and to share the parts of their lives that feel fascinating, fun, or just plain goofy.
 Here are a few poems that do so: